When editors say they are looking for narrative nonfiction, what does that mean?

 ✏️ Set the tone with opening images or word usage or even a juicy quote.
 My book, An Eye for Color, starts out: “Josef Albers saw art in the simplest things.”
 I wanted to set the tone that this story was about art, but simple art that kids could relate to.
 As the story unfolded, I connected to that idea of keeping it simple.

 ✏️ Voice.
-Avoid the dull, droning textbook voice that makes you feel like you’re reading a reference book.
+When writing narrative nonfiction, avoid the dull, droning textbook voice that makes you feel like you’re reading a reference book.
 Perky, fast-paced and humorous works better to capture your reader right from the start.

 ✏️ Don’t give away the point you’re trying to make, build up to it.
 Use obstacles and rising stakes.
 Ask yourself, if this thing doesn’t happen, then what?